aiman-al-masoud/skratchbook/README.md

 ## Getting Started:

-To use this library to manage persistent settings, take the following steps:
+To import this library, download the <a href="https://github.com/aiman-al-masoud/skratchbook/releases">latest stable jar</a> and add it to your project's build-path.

+## Managing Settings:

+To build an app-wide settings-manager for your project, you can do the following:

-* Extend the 'Organizer' abstract class.
+Extend the 'Organizer' abstract class.
 For instance:

 ```
 public class Settings extends Organizer {